 Where to visit from Newcastle?

-- Whitley Bay - a traditional seaside family resort with its sandy shores, shops, bars and restaurants and don’t forget to check out Spanish City!
+Whitley Bay - a traditional seaside family resort with sandy shores, shops, bars and restaurants and don’t forget to check out Spanish City

-- Tynemouth – a large town that sits scenically the mouth at the River Tyne, steeped in history and vibrant nightlife.
+Tynemouth – a large town that sits scenically the at the mouth of the River Tyne, steeped in history and with a vibrant nightlife.
 At the end of main street stands the Priory perched on the top of a cliff overlooking the sea.

-- Morpeth - A historic market town in Northumberland that dates back to the Neolithic period and is home to farmers markets, historic buildings as well as more modern dining options.
+Morpeth - A historic market town in Northumberland that dating back to the Neolithic period.
+Home to farmers markets, historic buildings as well as modern dining options.

 Newcastle Station InformationEverything you need to know about Newcastle Station can be found here: Newcastle train station information